 Multifamily Red Flags

-Choosing the right property is the first step in ensuring a successful multifamily investment — and that’s harder than it seems.
-Multifamily properties are at a premium, and you may have to sacrifice on location or condition of the property if you’re particularly tight on budget.
+Choosing the right property is the first step toward ensuring a successful multifamily investment—and that’s harder than it seems.
+Multifamily properties are at a premium, and you may have to sacrifice on location or condition of the property if your budget is particularly tight.

-- Slim margins: Look at the full financial picture: the costs of the property, the expenses to operate and maintain it, and all the other costs that come with it.
-Compare that to your potential income.
-Keep in mind you might not be at full capacity immediately (or ever).
 If margins between costs and profits are small, it might not be the best fit.
 One unexpected repair or high-vacancy month could send you into the red.
-Make sure to calculate your potential cash flow and ensure there’s a healthy cushion in case of emergency.
+Make sure to calculate your potential cash flow and ensure there’s a healthy cushion in case of an emergency.

-- Bad repair jobs: Always have a qualified building inspector check out the property before you make a move.
+Always have a qualified building inspector check out the property before you make a move.
 If there are deficiencies, get a contractor to estimate the costs to repair them.
 If repairs have already been made, ask the inspector to look at the quality of those repairs.
-Shoddy work could indicate more problems to come.
+If the work was poorly done, it could indicate more problems to come.

-- Unusually high existing rents: Just because a property has high rents now doesn’t mean it will always command those.
+Just because a property has high rents now, that doesn’t mean it will always command those.
 Remember that the housing market is cyclical, and make sure you’ll still have healthy margins if those rents come down in a recession.

 You can also look at the property’s building class to get a sense of what’s in store.
-Class C and D are older, lower-quality properties that likely have some neglect or maintenance issues at hand.
-Their location might also be less-than-ideal, indicating potential crime or trouble collecting on rents.
+Classes C and D are older, lower-quality properties that likely have some neglect or maintenance issues at hand.
+Their locations might also be less than ideal, indicating potential crime or trouble collecting on rents.

-Having the right team can help you steer clear of some of these red flags and home in on the best property for your investment goals.
-This should include a local real estate agent with experience in multifamily, an investor-friendly mortgage lender and, in most cases, a real estate attorney.
+Having the right team can help you steer clear of some of these red flags and hone in on the best property for your investment goals.
+This should include a local real estate agent with experience in multifamily homes, an investor-friendly mortgage lender, and—in most cases—a real estate attorney.

 You’ll also want to:

-- Consider hiring a property manager: A property manager can help take the day-to-day hassle and headache out of your multifamily investment.
-They’ll collect the rent, manage any repairs and communicate with tenants on your behalf.
-Property managers can be particularly helpful if you’ve invested in an area you’re unfamiliar with, as they come with distinct local knowledge and expertise.
+- Consider Hiring a Property Manager: A property manager can help take the day-to-day hassle and headache out of your multifamily investment.
+They’ll collect the rent, manage any repairs, and communicate with tenants on your behalf.
+Property managers can be particularly helpful if you’ve invested in an area you’re unfamiliar with, as they often come with distinct local knowledge and expertise.

-- Have a financial cushion: Ample cash reserves are vital in multifamily investing, especially if you have a large property with dozens of tenants.
-Assume you will always have some vacancies and that some tenants will fail to pay their rent on time or even consistently.
-Make sure you still have plenty of funds to cover the mortgage, maintenance, insurance and other costs of the property should something go awry.
+- Have a Financial Cushion: Ample cash reserves are vital in multifamily investing, especially if you have a large property with dozens of tenants.
+Assume you will always have some vacancies and that some tenants will fail to pay their rent consistently or on time.
+Make sure you still have plenty of funds to cover the mortgage, maintenance, insurance, and other costs of the property should something go awry.

 Multifamily properties are harder to come by than single-family ones, so finding one that meets your needs and is in your price range might take some time.
-Be thorough in your search, check reputable investment property websites and vet each property you consider carefully.
-Due diligence is crucial if you want to ensure a profitable and successful investment.
+Be thorough in your search, check reputable investment property websites, and carefully vet each property you consider.
+Due diligence is crucial if you want to ensure that you're making a profitable and successful investment.